-If you see a doctor (GP or psychiatrist), then Medicare covers some or all of that cost.
+If you see a doctor (GP or psychiatrist), Medicare covers some or all of that cost.

-If you are in a public hospital, care is free, at least for a while.
+If you are in a public hospital, care is free.

 If you are in a private hospital, you will be charged.
 If you have private health insurance, that will cover some of the costs.

 If you see a community mental health service, that is free.